This post is in partnership with DripWorks. All thoughts and words are my own.

 In summer, keeping a vegetable garden well watered means keeping an open tap like you haven’t seen since your last kegger in college.
-But if you live in California, the little rainfall we see in winter can make it seem like summer year-round.
-And that makes our finite resource ever more precious in spite of the few rainstorms that did pass through in December.
+But in the western United States, the little rainfall we’ve seen this winter can make it seem like summer year-round.
+And that makes our finite resource ever more precious in spite of the few rainstorms that did pass through in recent weeks.

 For those of us in urban areas, it’s sometimes hard to wrap our heads around the fact that our water supply is dwindling.
 After all, we simply turn on the tap and water magically falls, as much as we’d like.
 But I think a lot of gardeners (especially edible gardeners) feel the struggle, financially and emotionally, every time a new seed is sowed or another bounty is brought in.

 In a conservation-conscious area, this could mean a bit of creative planning, cutting back on raised beds or finding ways to reuse gray water.
 But irrigate your garden right, and your crops can continue to drink up without exceeding your city’s water restrictions.
 In fact, you’ll be able to tend your vegetable garden while saving water at the same time.

 Most vegetables prefer soil that’s neither too soggy nor too dry.
 Overwater your plants and you could literally drown them in their own beds; underwater them and they’ll turn brown and brittle.
 But just how much is too much and how little is too little?
 How do you remember when and what to water, and what do you do when you’re away for a week?

 Drip irrigation solves all of these dilemmas, even for people who live in climates with plenty of precipitation.
 Not only does drip irrigation supply the right amount of water necessary for your plants to thrive, it also delivers water right at the roots, where it’s most needed, and keeps water off the leaves, which helps prevent fungal diseases like powdery mildew and garlic rust.